Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 Several Asian countries have their own version of the festival.

-In Japan, the festival is celebrated as Obon, and depending on which part of Japan you’re in; the date is either the fifteenth of July or August.
-Like the Chinese festival, Obon is all about the remembrance of ancestors.
+In Japan, the festival is celebrated as Obon, and depending on which part of Japan you’re in, the date is either the fifteenth of July or August.
+Like the Chinese festival, Obon is all about the remembrance of ancestors too.
+The festival, however, is also famous for its colorful decorations and vibrant dances.

 It’s All About Filial Piety and Charity

-Regardless of origin story or local rituals, the Chinese Ghost Festival is all about filial piety and charity.
+Regardless of origin story or local customs, the Chinese Ghost Festival is all about filial piety and charity.

 With both virtues still greatly valued by Chinese worldwide, the “celebration” of the Ghost Festival is very likely to continue.
-The associated colorful customs and street performances will also remain popular for a long time.
+The associated colorful customs and street performances will undoubtedly remain popular for a long time too.

 What Are China's Horrific Ten Courts of Hell?